Future instability of FLRW fluid solutions for linear equations of state $p=K\rho$ with $1/3 <K<1$: Abstract

 \section{Abstract}

 Using numerical methods, we examine the dynamics of nonlinear perturbations in the expanding time direction, under a Gowdy symmetry assumption, of FLRW fluid solutions to the Einstein-Euler equations with a positive cosmological constant $\Lambda>0$ and a linear equation of state $p = K\rho$ for the parameter values $1/3<K<1$.
 This paper builds upon the numerical work in \cite{Marshalloliynyk:2022} in which the simpler case of a fluid on a fixed FLRW background spacetime was studied.
 The numerical results presented here confirm that the instabilities observed in \cite{Marshalloliynyk:2022} are also present when coupling to gravity is included as was previously conjectured in \cite{Rendall:2004,Speck:2013}.
-In particular, for the full parameter range $1/3 < K <1$, we find that the density contrast of the nonlinear perturbations develop steep gradients near a finite number of spatial points and becomes unbounded there at future timelike infinity.
-This instability is of particular interest since it is not consistent with the standard picture for late time expansion in cosmology.
+In particular, for the full parameter range $1/3 < K <1$, we find that the fractional density gradient of the nonlinear perturbations develop steep gradients near a finite number of spatial points and becomes unbounded there at future timelike infinity.